 - Application Database Administrator.
 By comparison, the application database administrator focuses on executing specific database applications rather than setting up and maintaining the database.

-The U.S. News & World Report rankings of the Best Technology Jobs of 2019 include database administrator at No. 5.
-Similarly, CNN Money ranked database administrator as No. 14 out of the top 100 jobs based on pay, job growth, and personal satisfaction.
+The U.S. News & World Report rankings of the Best Technology Jobs of 2020 include database administrator at No. 4.

 When considering how to become a database administrator, know that education is critical.
 Most positions require at least a bachelor’s degree, with some positions also requiring a certification in specific database systems.